 Credit card issuers offer customer assistance in response to coronavirus

-As coronavirus (COVID-19) continues threaten public health and U.S. economy, credit card issuers are offering assistance programs for cardholders who may be financially affected by the outbreak.
-These programs can both help you remain in good standing with your issuer in the short-term and safeguard your credit score from long-lasting effects.
+As COVID-19 continues to threaten public health and the U.S. economy, credit card issuers are offering assistance programs for cardholders who may be financially affected by the outbreak.
+These programs can help you remain in good standing with your issuer in the short-term and safeguard your credit score from long-lasting effects.

 Here’s a rundown of what’s being offered so far and other options you may have if you face payment difficulties:

-In response to the virus outbreak so far, several issuing banks have released statements regarding their ongoing monitoring and response for customers.
-For credit cardholders specifically, here’s what each issuer stated:
+In response to the virus outbreak, several issuing banks have released statements regarding their ongoing monitoring and response for customers.
+For credit card holders specifically, here’s what each issuer stated:

 Impacted American Express cardmembers can enroll in the issuer’s financial hardship program.
 Eligible cardholders can enroll in a short-term payment plan, which lasts up to 12 months, or a long-term payment plan, which lasts either 36 or 60 months.

-Cardholders enrolled in both payment plans will receive lower monthly minimum payments and interest rates, plus certain waived fees.
+Cardholders enrolled in both payment plans could receive lower monthly minimum payments and interest rates, plus certain waived fees.
 But there are some key differences between the two.
-Under the short-term payment plan, cardholders can continue using the credit card, but with a reduced limit.
+Under the short-term payment plan, cardholders may be able to continue using the credit card, but with a reduced limit.
 Cardholders in the long-term payment plan cannot use their card while enrolled.